Entropic uncertainty and coherence in Einstein-Gauss-Bonnet gravity: Tripartite QM-EUR and coherence of fermionic field in the context of EGB spacetime

 From Eqs.(\ref{w2}) and (\ref{w53}) in Scenario 2, the tripartite measurement uncertainty of the GHZ state is obtained as

 Furthermore, the $l_{1}$-norm of coherence reads

 and REC is given by

 In Fig.\ref{Fig3}, the measurement uncertainty and quantum coherence of the GHZ state in the fermionic field are shown as functions of the Gauss-Bonnet parameter $\alpha$ and the horizon radius $r_{h}$ for two physical scenarios in spacetime dimensions $d = 5, 6, 7$ with fixed frequency $\omega=1$.
 From Fig.\ref{Fig3}(a), we observe that the measurement uncertainty in both scenarios decreases monotonically with increasing $\alpha$.
 This behavior suggests that in higher-dimensional EGB spacetime, a larger Gauss-Bonnet coupling enhances the rigidity of spacetime, suppresses quantum fluctuations, and consequently reduces measurement uncertainty.
 Consistently, Fig.\ref{Fig3}(c) and (e) show that both the $l_{1}$-norm of coherence and REC increase monotonically with $\alpha$.
 Fig.\ref{Fig3}(b) shows that for $d = 6, 7$, the uncertainty decreases monotonically with increasing horizon radius $r_{h}$.
 This can be attributed to the fact that a larger $r_{h}$ corresponds to a lower Hawking temperature $T$, leading to weaker quantum fluctuations and a more rigid spacetime.
 In contrast, for $d = 5$, the uncertainty exhibits a non-monotonic behavior first increasing and then decreasing arising from the peculiar thermodynamic properties of the five-dimensional EGB spacetime as determined by Eqs.(\ref{w14}) and (\ref{w15}).
 Consistently, Fig.\ref{Fig3}(d) and (f) illustrate that for $d = 6, 7$, quantum coherence grows with $r_{h}$, since the enlarged horizon suppresses decoherence induced by spacetime curvature and thermal noise.
 For $d = 5$, however, quantum coherence displays a non-monotonic dependence on $r_{h}$, first decreasing and then increasing, which reflects the distinctive role of the five-dimensional spacetime structure.
+The differences in the behavior of QMA-EUR and quantum coherence between $d=5$ and $d>5$ dimensions are rooted in the distinct thermodynamic properties of EGB gravity in higher dimensions.
+Specifically, in $d>5$, the measurement uncertainty decreases monotonically with increasing event horizon radius, while quantum coherence increases, reflecting a more stable thermodynamic state.
+However, in $d=5$, both the measurement uncertainty and coherence exhibit non-monotonic behavior, which can be attributed to the unique thermodynamic properties of the five-dimensional EGB black hole.
+Incorporating these observations into the analysis of entropic uncertainty and quantum coherence, we show that the presence of distinctive thermodynamic properties in $d=5$ dimensions leads to non-monotonic changes in these quantities.
+This highlights the importance of the specific dimensional characteristics of the spacetime when considering quantum informational resources in the context of EGB gravity.
+This explanation clarifies the reason for the dimensional dependence and provides insight into the interplay between spacetime geometry, quantum fluctuations, and gravitational decoherence, which are crucial for understanding the behavior of quantum resources in curved spacetime.